25 Simple Interior Updates to Create a Modern Scandi Style

 Because of the lack of colour, without lots of textures and tactile materials, Scandi design can feel a little cold.
 This is the opposite of the concept of hygge, which is all about creating cosy and relaxing spaces.

 This can be done by layering textures to soften the look and add interest.
 Whenever possible, add blankets, cushions and rugs in varying textures.
 In the summer consider lighter materials such as linen, and in the winter introduce woollen knitted pieces to up the cosy factor.
-Skins & Hides rugs are a popular Scandinavian rugs style and are also great way to add texture to any room!
+Skins & Hides and fluffy rugs are a popular Scandinavian rugs style and are also great way to add texture to any room!

 4. Style Open Shelving